-INVESTMENT IN THE BONDS INVOLVES CERTAIN RISKS, AND PROSPECTIVE PURCHASERS SHOULD READ THE INFORMATION UNDER THE HEADING "BONDHOLDERS' RISKS" FOR A DISCUSSION OF SOME, BUT NOT NECESSARILY ALL, OF THE POSSIBLE RISKS THAT SHOULD BE CAREFULLY EVALUATED PRIOR TO PURCHASING ANY BONDS.
-THE BONDS ARE NOT SUITABLE INVESTMENTS FOR ALL PERSONS, AND PROSPECTIVE PURCHASERS SHOULD CONFER WITH THEIR OWN LEGAL AND FINANCIAL ADVISORS AND SHOULD BE ABLE TO BEAR THE RISK OF LOSS OF THEIR INVESTMENT IN THE BONDS BEFORE CONSIDERING A PURCHASE OF THE BONDS.
-SEE "BONDHOLDERS' RISKS" AND "RATINGS."
+INVESTMENT IN THE 2018 BONDS INVOLVES CERTAIN RISKS, AND PROSPECTIVE PURCHASERS SHOULD READ THE INFORMATION UNDER THE HEADING "BONDHOLDERS' RISKS" FOR A DISCUSSION OF SOME, BUT NOT NECESSARILY ALL, OF THE POSSIBLE RISKS THAT SHOULD BE CAREFULLY EVALUATED PRIOR TO PURCHASING ANY 2018 BONDS.
+THE 2018 BONDS ARE NOT SUITABLE INVESTMENTS FOR ALL PERSONS, AND PROSPECTIVE PURCHASERS SHOULD CONFER WITH THEIR OWN LEGAL AND FINANCIAL ADVISORS AND SHOULD BE ABLE TO BEAR THE RISK OF LOSS OF THEIR INVESTMENT IN THE 2018 BONDS BEFORE CONSIDERING A PURCHASE OF THE 2018 BONDS.
+See "BONDHOLDERS' RISKS" and "RATINGS."

-This cover page contains information for quick reference only and is not a summary of the Bonds.
+This cover page contains information for quick reference only and is not a summary of the 2018 Bonds.
 Prospective purchasers must read the entire Official Statement to obtain information essential to the making of an informed investment decision.

-The Bonds are being offered when, as and if issued and received by the Underwriters, subject to the delivery of the approving legal opinions of Co-Bond Counsel.
-In connection with the issuance of the Bonds, certain legal matters will be passed upon for the Board by its General Counsel, Joseph T. Moriarty, by its Co-Issuer's Counsel, Miller, Canfield, Paddock and Stone, P.L.C., Chicago, Illinois, and Pugh, Jones & Johnson, P.C., Chicago, Illinois. and in connection with the preparation of this Official Statement by its Co-Disclosure Counsel, Thompson Coburn LLP, Chicago, Illinois, and Burke Burns & Pinelli, Ltd., Chicago, Illinois.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Mayer Brown LLP, Chicago, Illinois.
+The 2018 Bonds are being offered when, as and if issued and received by the Underwriters, subject to the delivery of the approving legal opinions of Co-Bond Counsel.
+In connection with the issuance of the 2018 Bonds, certain legal matters will be passed upon for the Board by its General Counsel, Joseph T. Moriarty, by its Co-Issuer's Counsel, Miller, Canfield, Paddock and Stone, P.L.C., Chicago, Illinois, and Pugh, Jones & Johnson, P.C., Chicago, Illinois. and in connection with the preparation of this Official Statement by its Co-Disclosure Counsel, Thompson Coburn LLP, Chicago, Illinois, and Burke Burns & Pinelli, Ltd., Chicago, Illinois.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Mayer Brown LLP, Chicago, Illinois

-Delivery of the Bonds is expected to be made through the facilities of DTC, on or about December 13, 2018.
+Delivery of the 2018 Bonds is expected to be made through the facilities of DTC in New York, New York, on or about December 13, 2018.